daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to enable or disable visual emphasis of synchronized text during embedded audio playback, if synchronized text is available.
+#### The user must be able to enable or disable visual emphasis of synchronized text during embedded audio playback, if synchronized text is available

 When synchronized text is available, the user must be able to visually emphasize the text currently being played in the embedded audio.
 This